AshikNesin/dev-notes-old/JS/#2 - Basics.md

 These assignment operators are used to perform an operation on a value already in a variable and re-assign the new value to the variable.

-### Boolean

-Boolean operators are used to test the **trueness or falseness** of a value.
-Every value in JavaScript can be evaluated as a Boolean.
-Some values are considered false and others are considered true; you’ll see how this is important later on in this chapter.

-For now, know that these values are considered false:
-* false
-* null
-* undefined
-* "" (an empty string)
-* 0
-* NaN (what you get when you try to add, subtract, etc. a number and another non-number value)

-Every other value are considered **true**

-#### Logical NOT ( ! )

-The logical NOT operator converts the given value to the opposite Boolean value.

-#### Logical AND ( && )

-It only returns true if both sides of the operator are true.

-#### Logical OR ( || )

-It returns true as long as just one of the values are true.

 ### Conditional Statements